Aveline-art/optimal-best-item/experiment1/README.md

 Result from brute force algorithm:
 About 92% accurate with these parameters:

-- There are 20 actual best teams, from a total teams of 120 teams (17% of teams are the best)
+- There are 20 actual best teams, from a total teams of 120 teams (17% of teams are the best).
-- For each team, we perform 5 games against a different team each\*.
+- For each team, we perform 5 games (4% of total comparisons) against a different team each\*.
 If a team wins, they score 1 point.
 - We obtain the top 40 teams after the tallying the scores.
+(33% of total teams)

 \*Note that we consider match (teamA, teamB) to be different from (teamB, teamA).
 This is a bug for now, but once fix, should only increase, rather than decrease accuracy.